RU2018-CS520/Assignment1-Path-Planning-and-Search-Algorithms/docs/description.md

 class maze m: Maze to be solved.
 function distFunction: The function of distance calculation astar is going to use.
 The default distFunction is manhattanDist.
 Other choices include euclideanDist and chebyshevDist.
 bool LIFO: Enable Last-In-First-Out priority queue if LIFO is set to True.
+	CAUTION: default is True
 ```
 **return vals**
 ```
-int blockCount in [1 : inf]: The number of blocks have been opened.
+int blockCount in [1 : inf]: The number of blocks has been opened.
 A reference of how hard the maze is. list goalPath with element (row, col): a path from S to G. [] if not exist.
 REMEMBER: maze.path = goalPath int maxFringe in [1 : inf]: The max size of this algorithm's fringe.
 Another reference of how hard the maze is.
 ```